PhiliGuertler/pile-of-shame/ReadMe.md

 - Add a search
 - Add the option to select multiple platforms, etc. in the filters
 - Add Graphs and Analytics
+- Add a state for games that cannot be finished (endless games, online games, etc.)

 ## Known issues
 - Sometimes the app crashes at special keyboard-inputs like the arrow-keys or backspace when adding a game during debugging (sporadically)